juji-io/editscript/README.md

 necessary to transform one to another.

 Currently, the library can diff and patch any nested Clojure data structures consisting of regular maps, vectors, lists, sets and primitive values.
+I have not found an equivalent library so I implemented my own.
 Hopefully this little tool could be useful to further enhance the Clojure's unique strength of [Data-Oriented Programming](https://livebook.manning.com/#!/book/the-joy-of-clojure-second-edition/chapter-14/1).

 ## Usage